 Most tourists who have visited the Liberty Island have rated the Immigration Museum on Ellis Island much higher than going up the Statue of Liberty’s Pedestal.

-Continue reading to see why we recommend the Statue of Liberty Reserve ticket for everybody.
+This is why we don’t recommend the Pedestal ticket for you – continue reading to find out why we recommend Statue of Liberty Reserve ticket for everybody.